ircv3/ircv3-specifications/extensions/command-discovery-3.3.md

-user        | Services username (which is usually a nick) target      | Nick or channel, or possibly a targetlist. pattern     | Pattern such as a wildcarded hostmask o           | Some other parameter text        | Long text (must be the last non-label parameter!) label       | Not actually parameter.
+user        | Services username (which is usually a nick) target      | Nick or channel, or possibly a targetlist. pattern     | Pattern such as a wildcarded hostmask other       | Some other parameter text        | Long text (must be the last non-label parameter!) label       | Not actually parameter.
 UI text to display for this command.
 ```